sinonjs/fake-timers/docs/index.md

 #### Automatically incrementing mocked time

-Since version 2.0 **lolex** supports the possibility to attach the faked timers to any change in the real system time.
+Since version 2.0 **lolex** supports the possibility to attach fake timers to any change in the real system time.
 This basically means you no longer need to `tick()` the clock in a situation where you won't know **when** to call `tick()`.